ShyLU node: On-node Scalable Solvers and Preconditioners Recent Progresses and Current Performance: Basker

 Table~\ref{tab:xyce} compares the performance of ShyLU-Basker with a vendor-optimized PARallel DIrect SOlver (PARDISO) from Intel Math Kernel Library (MKL).
 The experiments were carried out on Intel Xeon Platinum CPUs, where the code was compiled using Intel 2021.5.0 compilers.
-Xyce simulation requires the numerical factorization and solve for each simulation step (e.g, thousands of steps), where the matrix sparsity structure stays the same throughout the simulation.
-Hence, the symbolic factorization needs to be performed only once and its cost is amortized over the simulation.
+Throughout the circuit simulation, the matrix structure remains the same, but the numerical values of $A$ change at each step.
+Hence, the numerical factorization is recomputed to solve the linear problem at each simulation step, while the symbolic factorization needs to be performed only once and its cost is amortized over the simulation (e.g, thousands of steps).
 Therefore, we focus on the time required for the numerical factorization and solve phases.
 These test matrices are from modern circuit simulations and do not exhibit any BTF structure (see Figure~\ref{fig:btf}).
 We observe that even without the BTF structure, ShyLU-Basker may outperform the vendor-optimized sparse direct solver, PARDISO MKL, depending of the sparsity structure of the matrix.